sharat87/sharats.me/content/posts/2020-01-12_automating-the-vim-workplace.md

 With this, `<C-c>` in visual mode copies selection to clipboard and `cp` can be used with text objects.
 Much easier to hit.

-## Ensure directory of file exists, before saving
+## Ensure Directory Exists, Before Saving

 I often edit new files like `:e css/styles.css`, without realizing that I have to create the `css` folder before saving this.
 But that's not productive, my tool should do that automatically.